 - Stay with it for a while to check if the sheep is recovering.
 At first, it will zigzag a bit.
 Maybe even fall over again.
 The reason to stay put, is also to make sure it does not zigzag into a ditch and drowns.

 - Pretty soon after, the sheep starts to pee.
 A lot.
-Now you can continue hiking the Frisia Coast Trail, looking out for more recues.
+Now you can continue hiking the Frisia Coast Trail, looking out for more rescue.

 If you browse the web, you will notice the technique of pushing a rolled-over sheep in the flank, is instructed in Germany, called Schafe schubsen.
 In the Netherlands the sitting-upright method is instructed as the preferred option.
 We think too, the Dutch treat is the safer option.
-If you still want to use the pushing or schubsen method, please do try to check whether the animal is not laying on its back for a long time already, among other by means of checking the amount of shiny poo.
+If you still want to use the pushing or schubsen method, please do try to check whether the animal is not laying on its back for a long time already, among other by means of checking the amount of shiny poop.
 In case it is laying on its back for long, do not push the animal.

 In case nothing seems to work, and/or the sheep is still in need, try to contact the following organizations: for Germany, Notrufzentrale Tierschutz emergency number 00498001111515 (hopefully dialing this many digits is not fatal); for the Netherlands Dierenbescherming emergency number 144; for Flanders (Belgium) Inspectiedienst Dierenwelzijn emergency number 1700, or consult the Yellow Pages (advice of the Flanders government, sorry).

-Note 1 – Check this movie to see how it is done in real life.
+Check also this movie to see how it is done in real life.